Skip to content

 Interrupting a response

-If Odin is speaking and you hold the push-to-talk key again, the current response stops and your new recording begins immediately.
+If Odin is speaking and you press the push-to-talk key again, the current response stops and a new recording begins immediately.